DoroMartoski/SFAdvancedAdmin/General Notes.md

 App - a set of fields, objects, permissions and functions to support a business process.

+**Lightning apps let you brand your apps with a custom color and logo and include a utility bar and lightning page tabs**

+**A lightning app can contain:**
+* Most standard objects
+* Custom objects
+* Visualforce tabs
+* Lightning component tabs
+* Canvas apps via Visualforce tabs
+* Web tabs

+**Use the App Manager to create and manage your tools**

+### Compact Layouts
+* Controls which fields users see in the highlights panel at the top of a record.
+* Also controls the fields that appear in the expanded lookup card when one hovers over a link in record details.

 Identify processes that involves manual processing, emaail driven, teams using spreadsheets to function and documents shared on local machines as some of the processes to move into SF.
 Summary reports are similar to tabular reports, but also allows users to group rows of data, view subtotals and create charts.